-Take some time to do some real digging on the designer you want to work with.
+Take some time to do some research on the designer you want to work with.
 One of the best ways to start finding designers is to check reliable sources.
 Studiopress is a GREAT resource for finding top-notch website designers.
 Dribbble is another great place to specifically look for brand designers.
 Visit some of the these designers sites and browse their portfolio.
 You want to find a portfolio that resonates with you and your style.
 You can also visit some of the sites that you like the most and figure out who designed it – you can usually find this in the footer section at the very bottom of the site or in the sidebar.

 Figure out who you are

-As a designer, I can not stress this enough.
-Please, please, pretty please don’t go into the design process without having any idea what kind of design you want or who you are.
-It is imperative that you take the time to do some soul searching.
 Custom web and logo design can get expensive and no one wants to pay out of pocket for something that they end up not loving.
 It’s very important to embrace the design process and get to know what you like and do not like.
 Create a secret pin board completely dedicated to your new design.
-Pin fonts and photos and color schemes and websites that you like.
+Pin fonts, photos, color schemes, and websites that inspire you.
 When you pin something take advantage of the comment section and tell yourself (and your designer) what it is about that pin that stood out to you.
 This will help your designer narrow down on the things that you truly love.

 Ask yourself a few questions and ponder over them for a few weeks before you contact a designer: